adreaskar/adreaskar.github.io/_pages/about.md

 Welcome to my academic page!
 My name is Andreas and here are a few things about me:

-🎓 I am an Student at the University of Piraeus, Department of Digital Systems.
+🎓 I am a graduate of University of Piraeus, Department of Digital Systems.

-👨‍💻 My main interests are based on the design and development of web applications.
+👨‍💻 My main interests are based on the design and development of full stack applications as well as development operations.

-🌐 I have participated in the research project [Diastema](https://diastema.gr) (Data-oriented technology infrastructure for the management and development of big data applications) as a Technical Developer – Research Assistant for the University of Piraeus. <strong>[2020 - 2023]</strong>
+🌐 I have participated in the research project [Diastema](https://diastema.gr) (Data-oriented technology infrastructure for the management and development of big data applications) as a Software Engineer – Research Assistant for the University of Piraeus Research Center. <strong>[2020 - 2023]</strong>

-🏛️ I am currently participating in the [AI4Gov](https://ai4gov-project.eu/) research project, as a Technical Developer – Research Assistant. <strong>[2023 - Present]</strong>
+🏛️ I am currently participating in the [AI4Gov](https://ai4gov-project.eu/) research project, as a Software Engineer – Researcher for the University of Piraeus Research Center. <strong>[2023 - Present]</strong>

 Some of the work that i have done:

 ### Design and implementation of visual programming environments:

 Developed a dynamic graphical environment where the user can create a high-level graph to describe an analytics workflow, or a complex mathematical function.

 ### Data visualization:

 Research and implementation on adaptive and interactive data viasualization techniques.